Stamp duty for first home buyers in NSW

 Inherited property

-What happens if you don't meet requirements?
+What happens if you do not meet requirements?

-Consequences: failing to meet occupancy or other requirements after receiving the concession has serious consequences.
-Revenue NSW will demand full repayment of the concession plus penalties and interest charges.
-There are very limited grounds for waiver.
+If you fail to meet the occupancy or other requirements after receiving the concession, the consequences are serious.
+Revenue NSW will demand the full concession amount back, additional penalty fees and interest charges will apply, and there are very limited grounds for waiver.

 Frequently asked questions